lobbeque/archive-search/README.md

 # Archive-search

-A basic fork of [Solr](http://lucene.apache.org/solr/) customized to search for Web Archives corpora.
-The bash scripts (./scripts/) deploy and install the Solr and Zookeeper sources (./source_solr/ & ./source_zookeeper/) to your machine or server.
-Collections (./source_collection/) are then ready to receive indexed web archives.
+A simple fork of [Solr](http://lucene.apache.org/solr/) customized to search inside Web Archives corpora.
+Primarily designed for the exploration of the archived data of the [e-Diasporas Atlas](http://www.e-diasporas.fr/).

+The scripts contained in `./scripts/` deploy and install the Solr and Zookeeper sources from `./source_solr/` and `./source_zookeeper/` to a given directory.
+The Solr collections initialized in `./source_collection/` are then ready to receive indexed web archives from any external providers.
 Local and cloud installations are both available.

 ## Current dependencies